xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 This harmless code above actually generates 2 allocations on the heap (!):

 - A first one because of the non-duck-typing-ability of Linq: Because all Linq extension methods are declared with `this IEnumerable<T> collection`, they are forcing the boxing of the struct returned by the duck-typing method [GetEnumerator](http://referencesource.microsoft.com/#mscorlib/system/collections/generic/list.cs,563) on the `List<T>`, which is used for example when you perform a `foreach` directly on the list.
-- A second because of the closure that is translated by the compiler to a class object capturing the parameter/variable/field name and instantiated on the heap
+- A second because of the closure/lambda that is translated by the compiler to a class object capturing the parameter/variable/field name and instantiated on the heap

-while this more verbose code would not generate any allocation:
+while the following code is more verbose, but would not generate any allocations:

 ```C#
 foreach (var matchElement in list)